- Course Descriptions

 Applications for 2014 are now being accepted.

 - Health Care Application for the PTA Program.
 In order to assist us in establishing residency, students are required to submit a copy of their drivers license or state issued ID with their application.

 - Graduation from an accredited high school, or successful completion of the General Education Development Test (GED).
 Submit official high school transcripts, or GED to the Enrollment Center.

-- College grade point average of weighted cumulative 2.75 or better (or high school cumulative 2.75 if less than 12 college credits earned.)
+- College grade point average of weighted cumulative 2.75 or better (or high school cumulative 2.75 on 4.0 scale if less than 12 college credits.)

 - ACT score of 18 taken within the last three years or a minimum of 12 hours of college credit with a lab science and a grade point average of 2.75 or better.

 - One year of high school physics or Oakton's PHY 101, or equivalent four semester credit hour course with lab, completed within the last five years with a minimum grade of C. Course content must be equivalent to Oakton's PHY 101 otherwise two semesters of higher level physics are required.

 - One year of high school or one semester of college biology (Oakton BIO 101, BIO 121, or BIO 231), completed within the last five years with a minimum grade of C.